The Hidden Costs of Cheap Fencing (and What Cities Can Do Differently in 2026): A Municipal Procurement Guide

 2. Invest in Modular Solutions That Serve Multiple Departments

-SelectSpace Partitions are built for flexibility — meaning the same system can support:
+SelectSpace Partitions are built for flexibility.
+This means the same system can support various uses, including:

 With a shared inventory model, cities eliminate redundant purchases across departments and maximize the value of each investment.